 Which Type of Roofing Is Right For Your Home?

 The type of roofing material you choose for your home will affect your home's functionality and appearance for many years to come.
 Many homeowners find it difficult to pick the right type of roofing for their home.
-Knowing the difference between the various types of roofing materials as well as the advantages and disadvantages of each can help homeowners make their decision.
+Knowing the difference between the various types of roofing materials, understanding the costs involved with a new roof as well as the advantages and disadvantages of each can help homeowners make their decision.

 Asphalt shingles are the standard roofing material found in many parts of the United States.
 They are relatively lightweight, easy to install and come in different colors.
 In addition, roofers everywhere have some experience with asphalt shingles, so it's not hard to find a roofing company that can do work on a roof with this type of material.
 Best of all, asphalt shingles are relatively inexpensive.
 Many homeowners can re-roof their entire home with asphalt shingles for a cost of about $4,000.